algosup/2023-2024-project-3-virtual-processor-team-3/README.md

 ./main.exe gorisk [your file name].txt
 ```

-This command execute the two previous commands into one.
+This command executes the two previous commands into one.